Home

 When you make an ACH debit payment, you grant the payee permission to withdraw funds from your account.
 Payers will supply their banking details (bank account number, routing details, etc.) and then authorize the payment with a written contract.

-ACH debit payments are often called a "pull" since the recipient actively withdraws funds from the payer's bank account.
-This also distinguishes an ACH debit vs. credit transaction—the former involves making payments while the latter involves receiving them.
+ACH debit payments are often called "pulls" since the recipient actively withdraws funds from the payer's bank account.
+This also distinguishes ACH debit payments from ACH credit payments—the former involves making payments while the latter involves receiving them.

 ACH debit overview

-The ACH electronic debit process will proceed as follows:
+The ACH electronic debit process works like this:

 1. The recipient provides the details of the transaction to the Originating Depository Financial Institution (ODFI).
 Details will include the payer's account details, the payment amount, and the due date.

-2. The processing partner forwards the payment request to the ACH network.
+2. The processing partner forwards the ACH payment request to the ACH network.

 3. The ACH network organizes payment requests into individual transactions, then rebundles them to quickly send them to Receiving Depository Financial Institutions (RDFIs).